Back to blog

 Watching lecture againDoing practice problems from memory

-Study result: Students who used active recall scored an average of 50% higher on tests than students who re-read the same material.
+Study trend: Students who use active recall often score meaningfully higher on delayed tests than students who rely only on re-reading.

 Same study time.
 50% better results.
 Just by changing the method.